-To show versatility and improve their portfolios, rappers often venture outside of music.
+To show versatility and improve their portfolios, rappers often venture outside of hip-hop music.
 Whether it’s fashion, media production, real estate, or tech, more and more rappers are venturing outside of music to see where they can display their skill sets and make money.

 One of the most common ventures for an artist outside music, especially for rappers, is acting.
 Acting is often considered a relative of music.
-When we look more closely, film requires music to help communicate various emotions.
+When we look more closely, the film requires music to help communicate various emotions.
 In reverse, music requires music videos (film) to help further communicate the track.

 The two art forms are intertwined, so it is no wonder that the first step outside of music for artists is film.
 However, acting is not easy, and music artists cannot just walk onto a set thinking that they are in for an easy ride.
 Acting is a hard craft that requires hours and, for professionals, years of honing your skills until you get every emotion down to a tee.
-The way you walk, talk, and even breathe can change the type of emotion you evoke.
+How you walk, talk, and even breathe can change the emotion you evoke.

 In the spirit of Halloween, we’re looking at five times that we have seen a rapper appear in a horror movie so it’s about to get spooky.

 2002 not only saw Busta Rhymes release his platinum-selling album It Ain’t Safe No More…, but it also saw him make an interesting and unannounced cameo in a film.
 An instalment of the Halloween movie franchise Halloween: Resurrection also stars Jamie Lee Curtis as well as celebrity and model Tyra Banks.